neooleg/sylvaindurand.org/posts/en/2014-09-14-website-delivery-with-cloudfront.md

 ### Regular updating

-To automate the generation of statistics at regular intervals, creating a `stats.sh` with `nano ~ / awstats / stats.sh` that retrieves logs and generates statistics:
+To automate the generation of statistics at regular intervals, creating a `stats.sh` with `nano ~/awstats/stats.sh` that retrieves logs and generates statistics:

 ```sh
 #!/bin/sh